phensley/cldr-engine-website/docs/api-decimal.md

 ## precision

 Returns the precision in the number.
-Precision indicates the total digits in the number, independent of the exponent.
+Precision indicates the number of digits used to express the value.

-For example the number `1e10` has 1 digit of precision.
+For example the number `1e10` has 1 digit of precision, while `123e10` has 3.

 #### Syntax